Abhishekgupta245/NzPost-playwright-cucumber-demo/README.md

 -----------------------------------------------------------------
 Run this command to generate the report: npm run report
-The report is stored under the 'reports' folder
+The report is stored under the 'reports' folder and opens in the browser upon execution

 Note:
 Tests run on Chromium browser by default in headed mode for visibility.

 Feature files and step definitions are under the features/ folder.
+Reuseable methods are under utilities.ts file

 Additional Notes
 This framework is a basic proof-of-concept created under time constraints.